0Jayesh/wildfire-rag/README.md

 A domain-specific RAG (Retrieval-Augmented Generation) assistant built over published wildfire detection research.

 [Live Demo →](https://huggingface.co/spaces/jayeshkumeriya/wildfire-rag)

-Note: On first load after inactivity, the Space may take 30-60s to fully initialize.
-If you see a connection error, wait a moment and retry.\
+**Note:** On first load after inactivity, the Space may take 30-60 seconds to fully initialize (backend loads embeddings + vector store).
+If you see a connection error on your first query, wait a moment and try again.

 ## What it does